 Built to solve, among others, the challenges discussed in this article.

-The architecture makes the centralization of data from outsourced manufacturing seamless, and fosters collaboration throughout the supply chain to the benefit of all stakeholders from your suppliers through to your customers.
-WATS provide you with full transparency into the underlying data so that you can fully understand the different test and repair failures that represents your First Pass Yield metric.
-The result is an unrivaled ability to reduce warranty costs, internal scrap, production labor costs, and data management activities.
+The architecture makes the centralization of data from outsourced manufacturing seamless and fosters collaboration throughout the supply chain to the benefit of all stakeholders from your suppliers through to your customers.
+WATS provide you with full transparency into the underlying data so that you can fully understand the different test and repair failures that represent your First Pass Yield metric.
+The result is an unrivalled ability to reduce warranty costs, internal scrap, production labour costs, and data management activities.